 Safe browsing tools for Android

-Your web browser uses cookies, history, and trackers to create a personalized browsing experience, including intrusive ads.
+Your web browser uses cookies, history, and trackers to personalize your browsing experience, including intrusive ads.
 You may want to consider using a private browser to gain more control over how your data is used and for better internet security.

 9. Brave Private Fast Web Browser